Note: The points you can get for a job offer has changed. You can now get:

-The Express Entry system is creating a pool of candidates for immigration to Canada.
-Candidates are assessed based on a number of criteria, and the highest ranking candidates will be invited to apply to immigrate to Canada.
+The Express Entry system creates a pool of pre-assessed candidates that may be eligible to immigrate to Canada.
+Candidates get points based on a number of criteria, and the highest ranking candidates in the pool are invited to apply to immigrate to Canada.

 Pool entry criteria

-To get into the Express Entry pool, skilled foreign nationals will need to meet the criteria of one of the federal immigration programs subject to Express Entry:
+To get into the Express Entry pool, you will need to meet the criteria of one of the federal immigration programs subject to Express Entry:

-You can read about the minimum criteria of any of these programs by using the above links.
-Or, you can use our online tool, Come to Canada, to see if you meet the criteria to get into the Express Entry pool.
+You can read about the criteria of any of these programs at the above links.
+Or, you can use our online tool, Come to Canada, to see if you might meet the criteria to get into the Express Entry pool.

 Comprehensive Ranking System